Monday 20 May 1940

 Battle of the Pacific: German raider Atlantis has been sailing as the Japanese passenger freighter Kasii Maru.
 The German intelligence service intercepts a message from Ceylon to the Admiralty warning of a raider disguised as a Japanese ship.
 The captain of the Atlantis promptly switches the disguise to the Dutch freighter Abbekerk.

 German/Romanian Relations: King Carol tells the German ambassador to Romania that it is time the countries worked more closely together.

 Norway: The commander of the forces which have evacuated Mo i Rana, Lieutenant Colonel Thomas Byrnand Trappes-Lomax, has been retreating too far for the taste of his commanders, General Auchinleck and Colonel Gubbins.
-Gubbins believes that his retrograde movement has been disorganized, leaving behind units which have become stragglers.
+Gubbins believes that his retrograde movement has been disorganized, leaving behind units that have become stragglers.
 Gubbins orders Trappes-Lomax to stop retreating and square up against the German 2d Mountain Division, which is advancing toward Bodo.

 The Luftwaffe drops another 16 men at Narvik to help Dietl's troops.